gitter-badger/BeamBot/README.md

 #BeamBot Repository

-This is my repository for my beambot project, a Beam.pro chat bot.
-I need a better name than beambot or pybot, but those are what I'm working with currently.
+This is my repository for my PyBot project, a Beam.pro chat bot.

 ##Setup